joergschwarzwaelder/hhc2023/Objective-8/README.md

 This objective is about picking a "Faster Lock" padlock with a dial using three digits between 0 and 39 (simulating a "Master Lock" padlock).

-There are two ways to solve this challenge:
+There are two ways to solve this challenge, the classic way and the hacking way.

 ### Picking the classic way
 Bow Ninecandle provides a hint to a [video](https://www.youtube.com/watch?v=27rE5ZvWLU0) showing a way to decode this type of locks.